Estimating Non-Stabilizerness Dynamics Without Simulating It: Introduction

-In this work, we propose a novel technique, which we name ``Iterative Clifford circuit renormalization" (ICCR), to address non-stabilizerness efficiently bypassing the aforementioned limitations.
+In this work, we propose a novel technique, which we name ``Iterative Clifford circuit renormalization" (ICCR), to address magic efficiently bypassing the aforementioned limitations.
 The method can be applied to states obtained from any given initial state through Clifford circuits doped with non-stabilizer gates and possibly measurements, in principle with arbitrary dimensionality.
 The main advantage of our approach is that we avoid entirely to evaluate the evolution generated by the circuit by iteratively manipulating its geometry and renormalizing the initial state.
-In practice, we use a simple yet effective approximation method to follow the renormalization flow of the initial state, finding an optimal description as a product state.
+In practice, we use a simple yet effective approximation method to follow the renormalization flow of the initial state, finding an optimal description as a matrix-product state (MPS).
+This approach allows for a systematic improvement of the approximation by simply increasing the bond dimension $\chi$ of the MPS.

 The ICCR algorithm combined with this approximation enables the exploration of system sizes up to $N=1000$.
-We demonstrate the validity of this technique by studying the problem of a 1D monitored Clifford circuit where the initial state has extensive non-stabilizerness.
-We benchmark the quality of our results with tensor network simulations, showing good agreement.
-Finally, we highlight a measurement-induced transition\cite{Skinner_2019,Gullans_2020,Turkeshi_2020,Nahum_2021,Zabalo_2020,Paviglianiti_2023,Sierant_2022} in the relaxation dynamics of non-stabilizerness measures tuned by the measurement rate.
+We demonstrate the validity of this technique by studying the problem of a 1D monitored Clifford circuit where the initial state has extensive non-stabilizerness, and we highlight a measurement-induced transition~\cite{Skinner_2019,Gullans_2020,Turkeshi_2020,Nahum_2021,Zabalo_2020,Paviglianiti_2023,Sierant_2022} in the relaxation dynamics of magic measures tuned by the measurement rate.
+To validate our method, we investigate the convergence of the non-stabilizerness estimates with $\chi$, obtaining that the overall error scales as $\sim \chi^{-1}$.
+In addition, we compare our results to exact tensor network simulations, showing good agreement.
+Finally, our numerics suggest that even when the magic estimates are not accurate they still provide lower bounds to the exact ones.

 The rest of this paper is structured as follows.
 In Sec.~\ref{s:magic} we introduce the notion of non-stabilizerness, as well as its measures.
 Then, Sec.~\ref{s:algorithm} presents the ICCR algorithm to compute these measures efficiently, providing a step-by-step derivation and a discussion on its performance.
-We report an example of application of this formalism in Sec.~\ref{s:numerics}, which introduces the model we consider, our results, and the benchmark of our method with tensor network simulations.
+We report an example of application of this formalism in Sec.~\ref{s:numerics}, which introduces the model we consider, our results, an an analysis of the error of the approximation, and the benchmark of our method with tensor network simulations.
 Finally, we summarize our findings in Sec.~\ref{s:conclusions}.